 If you accept a training contract with us after you have completed either of these courses, we may be able to provide some reimbursement of your tuition fees on a discretionary basis.

-We try to balance responsibility with guidance.
-We think you get the best training by doing, so most of your training will be on the job as you work with partners and associates.
-Our open-door policy means you’ll always be able to find someone to answer your questions.
+Freshfields balances responsibility with guidance.
+Most of your training will be on the job as you work with partners and associates.
+Our open-door policy means you’ll always find someone to answer your questions.

-You’ll start with a two-week induction when you join the firm.
-This includes practical skills workshops and advice to help you hit the ground running.
-After that, we offer legal training on a departmental basis and business skills training in how to work productively, delegate and handle pressure.
+You’ll start with a two-week induction, which includes practical skills workshops and advice.
+After that, we offer legal training on a departmental basis and business skills training on, for example, how to work productively, delegate and handle pressure.

 Mentoring and coaching